Ricky434/Ricky434/README.md

 - 💞️ These are hearts
 - 📫 This is a mail box

-(Github asked me to create a readme and I thought the default emojis were cute...)

 <!---
 Ricky434/Ricky434 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.